chenle02/SPDEs-Bib/Readme.md

 1. Most entries downloaded from [MathSciNet](https://mathscinet.ams.org/mathscinet) to keep the records consistent.
 2. The [BibTool](https://ctan.org/pkg/bibtool?lang=en) is used to generate the citation keys.
+  * The convention is two last names separated with period and two digit for year surrounded by :, and the first word in the title.
+For example, `dalang:99:extending`.
 3. All references are listed in [All.pdf](All.pdf), check [All.tex](All.tex) for the usage of biber to handle the bibliography.
 4. There are about 2.6K entries so far.